pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 ## Overview

-The [control plane][k8s-concepts] is a collection of processes that coordinate and manage the cluster's state, segmented by responsibilities.
+The [control plane][k8s-concepts] is a collection of processes that coordinates and manages the cluster's state, segmented by responsibilities.
 It also makes scheduling decisions to facilitate the applications and cloud workflows that the worker nodes will be responsible for running.